joohoi/acme-dns/README.md

 ## Usage

-A Certbot authentication hook for acme-dns is available at: [https://github.com/joohoi/acme-dns-certbot](https://github.com/joohoi/acme-dns-certbot).
+A client application for acme-dns with support for Certbot authentication hooks is available at: [https://github.com/acme-dns/acme-dns-client](https://github.com/acme-dns/acme-dns-client).

 [![asciicast](https://asciinema.org/a/94903.png)](https://asciinema.org/a/94903)